 Find the complete ingredients and printable recipe card at the bottom of the page.

-How to Make Pumpkin Pie Tacos
+How To Make Pumpkin Pie Tacos

 Step 1 – Preheat the oven to 400 degrees Fahrenheit.